All Midland College policies are available online. Please note, the Midland College Policy Manual is hosted on an external server.

 Violations of federal, state, or local law or Midland College policies, procedures, or rules, including the student handbook shall be prohibited.

-Possession, distribution, sale, or use of firearms, location-restricted knives, clubs, or other prohibited weapons, as described here, without prior approval shall be prohibited.
+Possession, distribution, sale, or use of firearms, location-restricted knife, clubs, knuckles, or other prohibited weapons, as described law, without prior written approval by the College President or designee shall be prohibited.

 Drugs and Alcohol

-The following behavior regarding drugs and alcohol shall be prohibited:
+The following behavior regarding drugs, prohibited substances defined above, and alcohol shall be prohibited:

-- The use, possession, control, manufacture, transmission, or sale, or being under the influence, of a drug or narcotic, as those terms are defined by the Texas Controlled Substances Act, or other prohibited substances described below, unless under the direction of a physician;
+- The use, possession, control, manufacture, transmission, or sale, or being under the influence, of a drug or narcotic, as those terms are defined by the Texas Controlled Substances Act, or other prohibited substances, unless under the direction of a physician;

 - The use, possession, control, manufacture, transmission, or sale of paraphernalia related to any prohibited substance; and